Use llama.cpp from 4D

 $event.onSuccess:=Formula(ALERT($2.models.extract("name").join(",")+" loaded!"))

-$event.onData:=Formula(LOG EVENT(Into 4D debug message; "download:"+String((This.range.end/This.range.length)*100; "###.00%")))
+$event.onData:=Formula(LOG EVENT(Into 4D debug message; This.file.fullName+":"+String((This.range.end/This.range.length)*100; "###.00%")))

-$event.onResponse:=Formula(LOG EVENT(Into 4D debug message; "download complete"))
+$event.onResponse:=Formula(LOG EVENT(Into 4D debug message; This.file.fullName+":download complete"))

 $event.onTerminate:=Formula(LOG EVENT(Into 4D debug message; (["process"; $1.pid; "terminated!"].join(" "))))